ahmedsalah64/Restoring-the-lifeblood-of-Maji-Ndogo/README.md

 Moreover, the reliance on these limited water sources leads to water collection points becoming crowded and sometimes even tense as people compete for access to this precious resource.
 Such situations can potentially lead to disputes, and in some cases, escalate into criminal activities.

-First phase with by SQL, I worked on this project in 4 parts and then collected them all in one powerful notebook file:
+In the first phase with SQL, I worked in 4 parts and then collected them all into one powerful notebook file:

 Part 1:
 In this first part of the integrated project, I dove into Maji Ndogo's expansive database containing 60,000 records spread across various tables.
 As I navigated this trove of data, I used basic queries to familiarise myself with the content of each table.
 I also refined some data using DML.